 The code of \texttt{SimuMimac} is available on request to the authors.
 It is a 2D implementation that follows the characteristics of the MIMAC detector as detailed in Section \ref{sec:sigForm}.
 The code makes use of \texttt{Garfield++} in two ways: (1) to determine the gas properties; (2) to compute the electric fields as well as the anode strip weighting fields.

 The primary electrons cloud can be generated manually by creating a uniform or a Gaussian cloud at any position in the detector.
-This requires to know the W-value of the gas, \textit{i.e.} the mean energy needed to form an electron-ion pair.
-An other approach consists in calling \texttt{TRIM} \cite{SRIM} inside the code in order to simulate the properties of the primary electrons cloud generated by a nuclear recoil.
-This situation implies to rely on the Ionization Quenching Factor of \texttt{SRIM} which is underestimated in low pressures gas mixtures \cite{Guillaudin2012, Santos2008}.
+This requires knowing the W-value of the gas, \textit{i.e.} the mean energy needed to form an electron-ion pair.
+Another approach consists in calling \texttt{TRIM} \cite{SRIM} inside the code in order to simulate the properties of the primary electrons cloud generated by a nuclear recoil.
+This situation implies relying on the Ionization Quenching Factor of \texttt{SRIM} which is underestimated in low pressures gas mixtures \cite{Guillaudin2012, Santos2008}.

 The transport of the electrons (drift and avalanche) uses the same implementation than in \texttt{Garfield++}.
 We have however encountered some issues with \texttt{Garfield++} for the motion of ions below $100\,\mathrm{mbar}$, so we have implemented our own solver to transport the ions.
 The equations of motion for the ions are given by the Langevin equation: